MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 ### Learning Rate

-The first evaluation is the impact of the initial learning rate on the mAP performance.
+The first experiment is the impact of the initial learning rate on the mAP performance.
 We tested with five different learning rates to get an intuition of its impact and some good values.
-In a second evaluation, we perform a Bayesian hyperparameter search of the learning rate based on the previous insights and evaluate the improvements we can achieve.
+In a second experiment, we perform a Bayesian hyperparameter search of the learning rate based on the previous insights and evaluate the improvements we can achieve.

 In Figure 1 we show the general development in terms of mAP performance during training for each run.
-These plots are shown for every evaluation and should give the reader an intuition of the training.
+These plots are shown for every experiment and should give the reader an intuition of the training.
 During the first 10-20 epochs of training the mAP performance almost always stays below 1e-5 or even drops to zero for multiple epochs.
 This can first be frightening, but appears to me normal for YOLOv5 and is dataset and configuration independent.
 After the first 10-20 epochs the performance of YOLOv5 then drastically increases.